-Narligol - Nar Lake Narlıgöl or Nar Lake, is positioned about 45 kilometers away from Aksaray province and is classified as volcanic crater lake.
-It has an altitude of 1,363 meters and a depth of 21 meters with 0.7 square kilometers in area.
-The lake consists of brackish water due to presence of thermal facilities in its surrounding hills.
-Narlıgöl is a sleeping volcano formed at the beginning of the Pliocene and through the end of the Upper Miocene.
-It is typically volatile, with explosive eruptions producing pyroclastic material.
-Quaternary slumping has helped form maars .
-While magma pockets near Narlıgöl are not very deep, they are still active today and sending hot water to earth along the fault lines.
-Narlıgöl has high levels of mineral such as calcium, sodium and bicarbonate which have been shown to be effective in the treatment of various conditions.
-The bath at Narlıgöl is suitable for rheumatic diseases that affect skin health like psoriasis.
-It provides adequate amounts of sun exposure with minimal risks due to the appropriate dosage.
-Limiting peripheral vascular resistance, blood pressure and heart rate are key factors that lead to success when it comes to bathing practices here provided by Narlıgöl.
-Thermal Spring water with a temperature of 65 °C and a flow rate of 2.5 lt/sec emerge from around the lake.
-This area also has two hotels, one that can hold up to 200 people for sleeping arrangements, and another that can accommodate 160 people at once.
+Narligol - Nar Lake Narlıgöl, also known as Nar Lake, is a volcanic crater lake located approximately 45 kilometers away from Aksaray province.
+The lake is situated at an altitude of 1,363 meters, covers an area of 0.7 square kilometers, and has a depth of 21 meters.
+The lake's water is brackish due to the presence of thermal facilities in its surrounding hills.
+Narlıgöl is a dormant volcano that was formed at the beginning of the Pliocene and through the end of the Upper Miocene.
+It has a history of explosive eruptions producing pyroclastic material, and maars formed by Quaternary slumping.
+The magma pockets near Narlıgöl are still active today, and hot water is continuously being sent to earth along the fault lines.
+Narlıgöl's water has high levels of minerals such as calcium, sodium, and bicarbonate, which have been shown to be effective in treating various conditions.
+The lake's bath is particularly suitable for rheumatic diseases that affect skin health, such as psoriasis.
+Adequate amounts of sun exposure can also be obtained with minimal risk due to the appropriate dosage.
+Limiting peripheral vascular resistance, blood pressure, and heart rate are key factors that contribute to the success of bathing practices at Narlıgöl.
+A thermal spring with a temperature of 65 °C and a flow rate of 2.5 lt/sec emerges from around the lake.
+There are two hotels in the area, one of which can accommodate up to 200 people for sleeping arrangements, and another that can accommodate up to 160 people.